Hakon Heimer, Executive Editor

 After college, she worked as a freelance designer, but although the work was interesting, she was dissatisfied with having marketing take precedence over creativity, as it must in commercial design.
 After a brief detour, during which one of her clients held her hostage for several years in its commercial finance department, she escaped to pursue freelance writing, editing, and Web production, which offer hours flexible enough for her to focus on her art.

 Elaine holds a black belt in karate from the Japan Karate Association in Brookline.
-Her creative writing has been published extensively in literary journals and poetry magazines.
+Her poetry has been published extensively in literary journals and poetry magazines.

 Alden Bumstead, Consulting Editor